udoschneider/CLDRKit/README.md

         1. Each locale requested by the browser can (in theory) be fetched using a single HTTP Request.
     * Con
         1. The deployment size would be huge!
 Having all (defined) locales pre-merged results in a locale DB with 100s of MB!
 This might be feasible for a desktop operating systems - for a WebApp it is not!
         2. CLDR only lists locales for which data (deltas) is known.
-E.g. _`en_CN` is unknown_ (english in China?) but _not invalid_!
+E.g. _`en_CN` is unknown_ (English in China?) but _not invalid_!
 CLDR dictates to search up the tree (in this case `en`) until a match is found.
-This also means that at least the `root` locale will allways match and thus provide sensible defaults.
+This also means that at least the `root` locale will always match and thus provide sensible defaults.
 2. Use demand-loading during runtime
     * Pro
         1. Much smaller filesize as each locale only stores the delta to it's parent